-Streaming at www.greenbeltmd.gov a sweet young boy who was found tied to a bench at Greenbelt Lake.
+We have several young kittens like the one to the left looking for a place to call home.
+Gonzo, to the right, is a sweet young boy who was found tied to a bench at Greenbelt Lake.
 Despite being abandoned, he is a happy guy who loves to play.
-He is just one of the fun and loving place to call home.
-Gonzo, to We have several young kittens like the one to the left looking for a our adorable adoptables part of your family.
+He is just one of the fun and loving dogs we have available.